 For the ultimate handmade pasta downtown: Modena

 Modena goes beyond the traditional standards of handmade pastas, partnering with an organic farm in Maryland to procure grains that are then milled in-house.
-These fresh flours serve as the base for the downtown restaurant’s pastas and pizza, all of which can be enjoyed in the tented, heated patio.
+These fresh flours serve as the base for the downtown restaurant’s pastas and pizza, all of which can be enjoyed on the enclosed patio.
 Can’t decide what to order?
-Book the $50 per person, three course tasting menu, available via OpenTable Experiences.
+Book the $85-per-person, five-course tasting menu, available via OpenTable Experiences.

 For rum drinks in the West End: Casta’s Rum Bar

 For a tropical vacation without leaving D.C., head to West End Cuban spot Casta’s Rum Bar.
 The covered patio offers a comfortable place to knock back classic rum drinks such as mojitos and daiquiris, as well as sample Cuban classics like the country’s namesake sandwich, a dish the restaurant takes so seriously that the bread is flown in from Miami.

 For seafood by the water at the Navy Yard: The Salt Line